-Speaking of rolling pins, it's fine to roll out the sheets a little bit, depending on what you're making, and each recipe should specify how thin the dough needs to be rolled out.
-But in any event, it's inadvisable to roll it thinner than 1/8 inch as you'll end up squashing the layers together, and your pastry won't rise properly.
+It's fine to roll out the sheets a little bit, depending on what you're making, and each recipe should specify how thin the dough needs to be rolled out.
+However, don't roll it thinner than 1/8 inch as you'll end up squashing the layers together and your pastry won't rise properly.

 Cutting Puff Pastry

-Something else to keep in mind is cutting your puff pastry evenly, and using a sharp blade to do it with.
-Any raggedness or unevenness on the edges of the uncooked pastry dough will become magnified eight times when the dough puffs up.
+Always use a sharp blade to cut your puff pastry evenly.
+Any raggedness or unevenness on the edges of the uncooked pastry dough will magnify eight times when the dough puffs up.

-So ensure your knife or pastry cutter is sharp (a pizza wheel is a good tool).
+Ensure that your knife or pastry cutter is sharp (a pizza wheel works well, too).
 If you're using round or fluted cutters, remember to press straight down, applying even pressure.

 Docking Puff Pastry

-Oddly enough, there are situations where you might not want your puff pastry to rise.
-If you're baking a puff pastry tart, you might want the edges to puff up, but not the center region underneath the toppings.
+In some instances, you might not want your puff pastry to rise, such as with a puff pastry tart: you might want the edges to puff up, but not the center region underneath the toppings.

-In this case, you'd use a fork to prick the surface of the dough in the area where you don't want it to rise.
-These tiny holes will allow the steam to escape rather than puffing up the layers of pastry.
-Fortunately, if you're working with a good recipe, it will instruct you whether and where to dock the pastry, so you won't need to figure this out for yourself.
+In this case, use a fork to prick the surface of the dough in the area where you don't want it to rise.
+The tiny holes will allow steam to escape rather than puffing up the layers of pastry.
+A good recipe will guide you on whether and where to dock the pastry.

 Additional Puff Pastry Tips